mahmoudgaza2023/MiniMax-01/docs/vllm_deployment_guild.md

 The MiniMax-Text-01 model can run efficiently on a single server equipped with 8 H800 or 8 H20 GPUs.
 In terms of hardware configuration, a server with 8 H800 GPUs can process context inputs up to 2 million tokens, while a server equipped with 8 H20 GPUs can support ultra-long context processing capabilities of up to 5 million tokens.

+The MiniMax-VL-01 model can also run efficiently on a single server with 8 H800 or 8 H20 GPUs, providing powerful multimodal capabilities.

+## 💾 Obtaining MiniMax Models

-## 💾 Obtaining the MiniMax-Text-01 Model
+### Obtaining MiniMax-Text-01 Model

 You can download the model from our official HuggingFace repository: [MiniMax-Text-01](https://huggingface.co/MiniMaxAI/MiniMax-Text-01)